MichaelABryant/heart-disease-pred/README.md

 # Project 3: Heart Disease Prediction (Python/HTML)

 This repository is for the analysis and modeling done with the Kaggle: Heart Disease ICU dataset.
 Below you will find an overview of the data, code, and results.
-The goal was to create an end-to-end project where I perform an exploratory data analysis, feature engineer, apply machine learning algorithms to predict heart disease, and create a [deployed application with a front end](https://predict-heart-diseases.herokuapp.com/) to productionize the best performing model.
+The goal was to create an end-to-end project where I perform an exploratory data analysis (EDA), feature engineer, apply machine learning algorithms to predict heart disease, and create a [deployed application with a front end](https://predict-heart-diseases.herokuapp.com/) to productionize the best performing model.
 The repo for the app can be found [here](https://github.com/MichaelBryantDS/heart-disease-pred-app).

 ### Code Used